Feeling like crap

 Feb 16, 2013 10:38 pm

-Hi DH, Oh how I can relate.
-Chocolate goes thru me quickly too.
-I have come to realize that I can only eat no more that three pieces a day and not to eat them again the next.
-It probably is not the cause of the leak but it sure does make things loose for me anyway.
-I would hope someone I consider a friend to said something to me in the nicest possible way.
-But if it was only someone who I associate with (like people at the job) then I guess they wouldn't know what to do.
-If possible try to keep some emergency supplies with you for a quick change.
-I have gone to a cashier and told them that I have had an emergency and not to put my things back on the shelf, went into the restroom cleaned up and checked out.
-I do keep extra clothing in my car for just that reason.
-But an extra bag and wipes and things in my purse.
+Hi DH, oh how I can relate.
+Chocolate goes through me quickly too.
+I have come to realize that I can only eat no more than three pieces a day and not eat them again the next.
+It probably is not the cause of the leak, but it sure does make things loose for me anyway.
+I would hope someone I consider a friend would say something to me in the nicest possible way.
+But if it was only someone who I associate with (like people at the job), then I guess they wouldn't know what to do.
+If possible, try to keep some emergency supplies with you for a quick change.
+I have gone to a cashier and told them that I have had an emergency and not to put my things back on the shelf, went into the restroom, cleaned up, and checked out.
+I do keep extra clothing in my car for just that reason, but also an extra bag and wipes and things in my purse.

 junopete